atrasnajwan/good-night-api/README.md

     - Fails if there's an unfinished sleep record
 - **Clock Out**: Updates the latest sleep record by setting `clocked_out_at`
     - Fails if there's no active sleep record
+    - Will trigger callback to update `sleep_duration` column
 - **Followings Sleep Records**:
     - Can be filter by timeframe using `from` and `to` query parameters (default: last week from yesterday):
     ```